Jarawee222/SL1/README.md

 # FTIR Spectra Analysis and Denoising for Microplastics

 **Developed by:** Jarawee Saengkaewsuk
-*Senior Project – Digital Engineering*
+*Senior Project*
-School of Information, Computer and Communication Technology, Faculty of Digital Engineering
+Faculty of Digital Engineering
 Sirindhorn International Institute of Technology, Thammasat University

 ---